-Indecent images not classed within A or B fall within category C – this is the broad definition supplied by the General Sentencing Council.
-Category C images should depict some sexually suggestive content, either indicatively or in a nudist environment.
+Category C – indecent images not classed within A or B fall within category C – this is the broad definition supplied by the General Sentencing Council.
+Category C images depict some sexually suggestive content, either indicatively or in a nudist environment.

 Category C images could encompass everything from commercially published images to family photographs.
 In cases involving these images, it is usually the intentions of the accused individual that are cross-examined, as images are not necessarily sexual in nature.

-If you, a family member, or a friend are accused of an indecent images offence, seeking specialist legal advice at your earliest opportunity could make fundamental differences in the outcome of your case.
-It could be the difference between jeopardising a defence and co-operating effectively with any police investigation to lessen potential consequences.
+If you, a family member or a friend are accused of an indecent images offence, seeking specialist legal advice at your earliest opportunity could make a fundamental difference in the outcome of your case.
+It could be the difference between jeopardising a defence and co-operating effectively with any police investigation to lessen the potential consequences.

 Court dialogue for indecent images charges is increasingly technical, adding further complexities to an already complicated area of law.
 This means indecent images charges can relate to laws requiring specialist expertise and technical advice.

-Lawtons team of specialist criminal defence experts in London have experiences in a number of specific areas of criminal law, including indecent images.
+The team of specialist criminal defence experts at Lawtons have extensive experience in a number of specific areas of criminal law, including indecent image cases.
 Calling on this expertise may enable you to recover your reputation, reduce emotional trauma and reduce invasions of your personal life, all whilst striving to achieve a positive outcome from your case.